How do you make the range and column index number in a VLOOKUP

 .

-Here’s an example of what the
+Here’s what the Data

 :